DeniCastro/CompSciAEA/06-Case of... Otherwise... Endcase.md

 </div>

-# Loops in Programming – A Simple Guide for Kids
+# Loops in Programming – Extended + Python

 Loops are like magic spells in programming! 🧙✨ They help us repeat something over and over again without writing the same instructions multiple times.